PowerCodersOrg/powercoders.org/site/content/volunteer/_index.md

 ---
 title: Volunteer
 image: /img/header_volunteers.jpg
-section_title: How you can get involved
+section_title: How You Can Get Involved
 text: >-
   We are a non-profit organisation that depends on the commitment of many incredible volunteers – people who truly make a difference.